 Project description:

-The was inspired by a flower and the main environmental idea was to adapt the exterior of the building to act as a wind catcher (Melqaf) for natural ventilation and cooling as mosques in KSA are the most energy-intensive for air conditioning purposes.
+The design was inspired by a flower and the main environmental idea was to adapt the exterior of the building to act as a wind catcher (Melqaf) for natural ventilation and cooling as mosques in KSA are the most energy-intensive for air conditioning purposes.

 The wind-catching tower is an ancient Arab and Islamic element, the main purpose is to use and adapt it in a modern way.
 This was a big challenge because in the city of Dammam, KSA, there is a Qiblah restriction and adherence to the direction of the winds, in addition to maintaining the aesthetic value and balance in the architectural composition.
 The first windmill carved into the outer shell consists of two ventilation channels, and the minaret served as a wind trap, so three air channels were connected to the base of the dome, which complements the work of the wind-trap system.